House of Krazees

-House of Krazees is an American hip hop group.
-Formed in 1992 in Detroit, Michigan, they are most associated with the horrorcore subgenre.
-The group consists of rappers The R.O.C., Mr. Bones and Hektic, the latter of which also perform as a duo under the name Twiztid.
-After a lineup change and a 14 year break-up, the original lineup reformed in 2013 and is currently signed with Majik Ninja Entertainment.
+House of Krazees is an American hip-hop group from Detroit, Michigan.
+Known for their horrorcore style, they rose to prominence as part of the Detroit hip-hop scene in the 1990s.
+They were signed to Latnem Entertainment, initially releasing their music exclusively on Compact Cassette.
+Following a dispute with Latnem, members Mr. Bones and Hektic split from House of Krazees and formed the duo Twiztid.
+In 2024, the R.O.C. reunited with the group to release 31, their first album of new material since 1996.

 History

-1992-1999: Early career

-House of Krazees was formed by friends Bryan Jones, Paul Methric and Jamie Spaniolo out of a shared love of horror films and hip hop music.
+House of Krazees was formed by friends Bryan Jones, Paul Methric and Jamie Spaniolo out of a shared love of horror films and hip-hop.
 Jones adopted the stage name R.O.C., Methric performed as EXP and Spaniolo as Big J. Methric and Spaniolo later changed their names to Hektic and Mr. Bones respectively.
 House of Krazees' catalog was only released on Compact Cassette until the group signed to Latnem Entertainment.
+They released their debut album, Home Sweet Home, in 1993.

 Problems between House of Krazees and Latnem led the group to leave the label following its 1996 album, Head Trauma.
 That year, the group was scheduled to tour with Insane Clown Posse and Myzery, serving as an opening act for ICP.
 The tour was cancelled after Insane Clown Posse was dropped by Hollywood Records.
-They did tour with ICP and Myzery after the Great Milenko tour finally started after Island records bought the contract from Hollywood records.
-House of Krazees was only on a select number of dates because of tensions within the group.
-Methric and Spaniolo left House of Krazees in 1997, due to conflicts with the group's manager, Walter Stepanenko.
+Methric and Spaniolo left House of Krazees in 1997, due to conflicts with the group's manager, Walter Stepanenko, and later formed the duo Twiztid.
+In 2024, House of Krazees released 31, their first album of all-new material since 1996.

-R.O.C. continued to perform under the House of Krazees name with rapper Skrapz until 1999.
-R.O.C. and Skrapz also performed under the name "HaLFBrEEd".

-Post-split

-Twiztid

-After the split, Methric and Spaniolo sent a demo tape to Insane Clown Posse member Violent J. The demo contained the tracks "2nd Hand Smoke", "Diemuthafuckadie," and "How Does It Feel?"
-Bruce was extremely impressed, invited Methric and Spaniolo to perform on 'The House of Horrors Tour', and signed them to Psychopathic Records.
-Before the tour kicked off, Bruce, Methric and Spaniolo decided on a name that they felt would fit the duo: Twiztid.
-Twiztid was signed to Psychopathic from 1997 until 2012.